ROP Exams: Instrument Management / Best Practice

-Examinations for retinopathy of prematurity (ROP) have been identified as predictors of hospital-acquired infection in the neonatal intensive care unit (NICU).
-Reports in the scientific literature have linked ROP exams to bacterial and adenoviral conjunctivitis outbreaks, as well as serious, life-threatening, non-ocular neonatal infection.
-Some of these adverse events have been linked to inappropriate instrument management and sterilization.
-Investigators have concluded that the assurance of an adequate supply of sterile instruments, i.e. a separate, sterile instrument set for each examination, could decrease the risk of infection among immunocompromised premature infants.
-In January 2013, the American Academy of Pediatrics published a revised policy statement (click here to connect) , Screening Examination of Premature Infants for Retinopathy of Prematurity.
+Examinations for retinopathy of prematurity (ROP) have been identified as predictors of healthcare-associated infections (HAI) in the neonatal intensive care unit (NICU).
+Reports in the scientific literature have linked ROP exams to bacterial and adenoviral conjunctivitis outbreaks, as well as serious, life-threatening, non-ocular neonatal infections.
+Some of these adverse events have been linked to inappropriate ROP instrument management and sterilization Investigators have concluded that the assurance of an adequate supply of sterile instruments, i.e. a separate, sterile instrument set for each examination, could decrease the risk of infection in premature infants.
+In January 2013, the American Academy of Pediatrics (AAP) published a revised policy statement, Screening Examination of Premature Infants for Retinopathy of Prematurity.
 Included is a recommendation that “sterile instruments should be used to examine each infant to avoid possible cross-contamination of infectious agents.”
+(Click here to view or/and download the article).
+The Centers for Disease Control and Prevention (CDC) in addressing the risks of adenoviral outbreaks in healthcare settings from ophthalmic instruments advised that, “facilities should use single-use disposable instruments whenever possible, especially in settings where adherence to recommended disinfection or sterilization practices cannot be ensured.”
+(Click here to view or/and download the article).
+Compliance with the AAP, CDC and Association for Professionals in Infection Control and Epidemiology (APIC) recommendations for properly sterilizing ophthalmic instruments can often be problematic in a busy NICU.
+A survey of 300 NICUs documented widespread, inconsistent management of reusable ROP instruments and inadequate sterilization practices –- and an associated increase in reporting of infections.

 Safer for Patient